An expansive estate to explore

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Spring is a super time for taking photographs.
-The low sunshine strikes beautifully through branches and glints off grasses all over the estate for fabulous scenic shots, and we've lots of photogenic robins and feisty pheasants in the grounds.
+Summer is a super time for taking photographs.
+The sunshine strikes beautifully through branches and glints off grasses all over the estate for fabulous scenic shots, and we've lots of photogenic wildlife in the grounds.

 Tucked away off the beaten track is the remains of the Victorian family's swimming pool.
 Once a grand recreational area with a building for changing in, this area is now popular with school groups for pond dipping.